 Income tax on rental income

 Capital gains tax on profits you make from selling the property

-The amount you are taxed on is the profit you have made minus allowable expenses like:
+If you have incorporated as a company, the amount you are taxed is based on the profit you have made minus allowable expenses like:

 Interest on your mortgage